-Sadly, the passing of Dr. Gregory Michael from possible complications following vaccination with the Pfizer vaccine has raises concern about it’s effect on the blood cells.
+Sadly, the passing of Dr Gregory Michael from possible complications following vaccination with the Pfizer vaccine has raised concern about its effect on the blood cells.

 Thrombocytopoenia is a disorder of blood cells known as platelets.
-In this condition there is a lack of platelets, the cells whose main responsibility is to help blood clot.
-(Other examples of blood conditions are Anaemia which could develop from lack of red blood cells).
+In this condition, there is a lack of platelets, the cells whose main responsibility is to help blood clot.
+(Other examples of a blood condition are Anaemia which could develop from a lack of red blood cells).

-The condition can be caused by cancer, anemia, heavy drinking, viruses, some genetic conditions, toxic chemicals and medications such as diuretics and the rarely used antibiotic chloramphenicol.
+The condition can be caused by cancer, anaemia, heavy drinking, viruses, some genetic conditions, toxic chemicals and medications such as diuretics and the rarely used antibiotic chloramphenicol.

 In extremely rare cases, the measles, mumps and rubella vaccine has been linked to thrombocytopenia in young children, according to a 2003 study.